The Basic SEO Checklist for Website Designers & DIYers

 Having a website rich in white-hat SEO tactics and sales copywriting can mean the difference between sitting at the bottom of the rankings in Google or showing up for your clients’ search queries and getting new leads every day from your website.

-Let me ask you — which of these scenarios sounds more appealing to you?
+Let me ask you—which of these scenarios sounds more appealing to you?

 The title tag is the text that appears in a browser tab to tell you what the page is called.
 In the title tag, always try to include the primary keyword for that page, the business name, and the location (if the business is location-specific and not virtual).
 Try not to let your title tags surpass 60 characters.

-Include Robust headings throughout the pages That Grab Attention
+Include attention-grabbing, Robust headings throughout the pages

-Of course, you always want to make sure that you’re writing for the user, not the search engines.
-To avoid keyword stuffing that can ultimately lead to getting your website flagged by the Google monster, partner with an SEO-friendly copywriter who can get your clients the results they want without the penalties they don’t.
+To avoid keyword stuffing that can ultimately lead to getting your website flagged by the Google monster, partner with an SEO-friendly copywriter who can get you or your clients the results you want without the penalties you don’t.

 Use clear URLs (bonus points if they include a Targeted keyword)

-If the URLs are forgotten and left as simply glashousemedia.com/new-page, they won’t benefit your SEO progress, and they can make your fresh website look a wee bit unprofessional to potential customers.
+If the URLs are forgotten and left as simply glashousemedia.com/new-page, they won’t benefit your SEO progress, AND they can make your fresh website look a wee bit unprofessional to potential customers.

 Optimize your images for an additional boost

 The second step is to optimize the image’s file name before uploading.
 Once you have the file size all set, rename it to something relevant (watch out for keyword stuffing) and re-upload it to the website.
-Bam — one more bit of micro-copy for Google to crawl and scan!
+Bam—one more bit of micro-copy for Google to crawl and scan!

 Partner with an SEO copywriter to get the best results for your high-ticket website design clients